Lord's Taverners: History

 The Lord's Taverners was formed in 1950, the week after the West Indies' victory over England in the second Lord's Test Match.
 Initially, money raised each year was given to the National Playing Fields Association (now known as Fields in Trust) on the recommendation of Prince Philip, Duke of Edinburgh, patron and 'Twelfth Man' of the Lord's Taverners.

 The existence of the Lord's Taverners and the involvement of early members can be broadly summarised by the following:We've all got professional and sporting interests in common.
 So why not start a club, based at the beloved old tavern here.
 We can talk about our work and watch the cricket.
 And we can try to put a few bob back into the game at the same time.By the time of the first annual dinner in September 1951, the Lord's Taverners had developed a membership programme - mirrored in much of the charity's activities today.
-Within the first year, the membership included Laurence Olivier, Jack Hawkins, Trevor Howard, Tommy Trinder and Richard Attenborough from the acting world, alongside John Arlott, Brian Johnston, F. R. Brown, A. E. R. Gilligan, R. C. Robertson-Glasgow, Rex Alston and Sir Pelham Warner from cricket.
+Within the first year, the membership included Laurence Olivier, Jack Hawkins, Trevor Howard, Tommy Trinder and Richard Attenborough from the acting world, alongside cricket writers John Arlott, Brian Johnston, R. C. Robertson-Glasgow, Rex Alston, and Pelham Warner.
 The mix of business and cricket continues to be the core of the charity membership, whilst other sports such as golf are also represented.

 The first official cricket match in the history of the charity was played in August 1952 against Bishops Stortford CC.
 Denis Compton scored 36 in one over.
 Subsequently, celebrity cricket matches emerged and continue to be one of the core fundraising activities of the Taverners.
 Teams are a mixture of former Test and County cricketers with stars of stage, screen and sound along with those from other sports.
 Under the stewardship of former Kent wicketkeeper Derek Ufton, the Taverners hit their first £100,000 target in a season.
 Under his successor John Price, the charity now exceeds this figure each year.

 From 1972, under Secretary (and later Director) Captain Anthony Swainson RN, the charity's membership expanded through the newly created category of 'Friends of the Lord's Taverners', whilst the charity expanded outwards from London, developing a series of regional bases.
 Thus the Taverners turned from a club to a "major charity".

 There are now 50 regions, fundraising entities in their own right, who collectively raise over £1m per year.
 The membership change and geographical expansion was accompanied by the development of the Lord's Taverners charitable remit in 1975 (beyond support for the NPFA) when money was first channelled towards providing recreation for young people with disabilities.
 This programme initially focused on the provision of the 'trademark' green minibuses which provide recreational opportunities for organisations looking after young people with special needs.
 The 1,000th minibus was delivered at the climax of the 2012 cricket season;